rtous/pti-ruben/REST_API/README.md

 - Request the list of all rentals: An endpoint that will return the list of all saved rental orders (in JSON format).

 In order to keep the rentals data (to be able to list them) you will need to save the data to the disk.
-A single text file where each line represents a rental will be enough (though not in a real scenario).
-ANNEX 1 and ANNEX 2 provide help for witing and reading comma-separated values to/from a CSV file.
+A single JSON file will be enough (though not in a real scenario).
+ANNEX 1 provide help for manipulating JSON files with JavaScript.

 ### 2.2 Extension (1 point)